30×60 Compact Folding Binoculars

 Chromatic Aberration / Color Fringing

 When you look at branches against the bright sky or a power pole against a light background, you can see the chromatic aberration quite clearly.
-Red is not so prominent because of the red coating, but you can see blue and greenish brownish fringes at the light and dark transitions.
+Red is not so prominent because of the red coating, but you can see blue and greenish-brownish fringes at the light and dark transitions.

 Color fidelity